-There are useful general points exemplified in case study details in this Pfizer exposition on their way of doing things back then.
+There are useful general points exemplified and case study details in this Pfizer exposition on their way of doing things back then.
 However, not only was there no disclosed quantitative data on subsequent improved outcomes but the Citeline Annual Review figures imply this actually went into reverse.
 In 2013 Pfizer was 5th in the global rankings with a pipeline of 202 drugs but by 2019 they had fallen to 9th with 163.
-It has to be said that there are many factors that affect the rankings arrived at by Citeline, including differences in therapeutic area coverage between companies.
+It has to be said that there are many factors that affect the rankings arrived at by Citeline, including differences in therapeutic area coverage between companies (i.e. where their Fig 6b distributions would be different).
 It is thus unwise to consider comparative pipeline metrics as the 'ground truth' of CDEV efficiency.
-Notwithstanding, there appears to be no openly declared data from Pfizer that verified improved Phase II/III transitions as a consequence of the 'Three Pillars' initiative.
+Notwithstanding, there appears to be no declared data from Pfizer that verified improvement of Phase II/III transitions as a consequence of the 'Three Pillars' initiative.